Lugan2004/Lugan2004/README.md

  **Projects 🚀 Here are some of my notable projects:**

-- Project [BlackJack game](https://blackjack-app-lugan.netlify.app/): A black Jack game designed with JavaScript,HTML and CSS
+- Project ➡️[Podcast-app](https://the-podcast-playground.vercel.app/).
+A podcast app using utilizing the use of an api to display the podacasts and seasons
 - Project [Responsive Cache bank website](https://github.com/Lugan2004/LUGVIS340_WFC2401_LuganVisagie_GroupA_SDF11) : Responsive and dynamic website created with Tailwind CSS.
 - Project [Fill the cart web app](https://add-to-cart-lugan-visagie.netlify.app/): A web app designed With the use of a firebase database.